isabella232/web-dev-external-docs/documentation/Updating Content/localization.md

 *Watch*: Web Team explains the two different ways to make translation changes to any web content.

 ## Translating Through Live Edit
 6.2 allows for Live Edit capabilities where you click on the text you want to change, make the change, click save, and you’re done.

+*Note: You need a modern browser to leverage this feature i.e. no Internet Explorer*

 How to Live Edit: